-- Parent/Guardian Request: If a parent or guardian has concerns about specific media in one of CAC's classroom or library inventories, he or she may submit a written request for reconsideration directly to the school librarian or classroom teacher.
-Depending on the media type, the request should include the title, author or creator, URL, or any other identifiable criterion.
-The request should also contain the reason(s) for concern and to the extent possible, any specific passages or content that the parent or guardian finds objectionable. - Review Committee: If an agreement cannot be made directly between the parent and teacher or librarian, a review committee will be formed by the building administrator to evaluate the media in question.
+• Parent/Guardian Request: If a parent or guardian has concerns about specific media in one of CAC's classroom or library inventories, he or she may submit a written request

+- Review Committee: If an agreement cannot be made directly between the parent and teacher or librarian, a review committee will be formed by the building administrator to evaluate the media in question.
 The review committee will be minimally composed of an administrator, a faculty member, a parent, and a board member.
 The committee should be diverse and representative of the school community.
 The parent who requests reconsideration nor the librarian or teacher to whom the media belongs will serve on the review committee. - Evaluation Process: The review committee will evaluate the media based on CAC's selection criteria outlined above by engaging in an open and respectful discussion.
 The review will consider all perspectives and concerns. - Final Determination: After thorough evaluation and discussion, the review committee will make a final determination regarding the media in question that includes specific rationale for the decision.
 The decision will be based on the unanimous consensus of the committee.
 If a unanimous decision cannot be reached, a new committee will be formed and the process will begin again. - Notification to Parent/Guardian: The school administration or designated employee will communicate the decision of the review committee in writing to the parent or guardian who initiated the request for reconsideration.
 The communication will include the committee's rationale for the decision and any further steps, if applicable.